FaserF/ha-db_infoscreen/README.md

 #### ha-public-transport-connection-card
 This is currently Work-in-Progress by the maintainer, more informations are [here](https://github.com/silviokennecke/ha-public-transport-connection-card/issues/22).

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you'd like to help improve this integration.

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-db_infoscreen/issues).
 Please prefer sending over a log with debugging enabled.